 Auto Close Tag is a VS Code extension also made by Jun Han.
 As its name implies, it automatically creates closing HTML/XML tags.

-At the time of writing, this extension was at v0.5.10, had almost 4 million downloads and a 4-star rating.
+At the time of writing, this extension was at v0.5.10 and had almost 4 million downloads and a 4-star rating.

 SVG Previewer extension

-For those using SVG files in the web designs, the SVG Previewer extension comes highly recommended.
-This extension, made by Vitalii Mazurenko, add the ability to Visual Studio Code to generate a resizable preview of SVG files.
+For those using SVG files in their web designs, the SVG Previewer extension comes highly recommended.
+This extension, made by Vitalii Mazurenko, adds the ability to Visual Studio Code to generate a resizable preview of SVG files.

 The default opening action of SVG files shows their code in the Editor section of VS Code.
-SVG Previewer adds a little icon on the top right corner of the Editor section that generates the image in a separate window.
+SVG Previewer adds a little icon on the top right corner of the Editor section.
+The image is generated in a separate window.

-Even though Visual Studio Code is meant to be limited with its features, it packs a punch with some great, free and useful third-party extensions.
+Even though Visual Studio Code is meant to be completely functional with its original, it packs a punch with some great, free and useful third-party extensions.
 Web developers have many great extensions that can make projects easier and more efficient to code.